 But no matter: there were plenty of treats anyway.
 Here are a few:

 4. We Could Send Letters (1983)

 The low-key beginning builds into an epic, love-lorn pop gem, oddly never released as a single.
-Though dated by its Syndrum fills and airy production, the song however is water-tight with a lovely hike up into the chorus that catches in the throat every time.
+Though dated by its Syndrum fills and airy production, the song however is water-tight with that lovely hike up into the chorus.
 An ’80s break-up classic.

 3. Oblivious (1983)

 Summery, Flamenco-tinged pop gem that reached number 18 in the UK singles chart.
 Frame works the minor/major thing beautifully (minor-key verse, major chorus), nails a very tricky acoustic guitar part and also pulls off the seldom-achieved trick of writing something that manages to be perennially catchy without being annoying.